selfmanish01/Sorting_Algo_Visualizer/README.md

 **Shorting-Visualizer** is an algorithm-based project designed to enhance the visualization of sorting methodologies.
 It allows users to interactively observe the inner workings of various sorting algorithms.

-## How to Use

-Simply visit the GitHub repository at [Shorting-Visualizer](https://github.com/Bhola-kumar/Shorting-Visualizer) to access and use the visualizer.

 ## Features

 - **Array Generation:**